 Deep Sea Arcade

-Australians Deep Sea Arcade are a indie-pop band from Sidney.
+Deep Sea Arcade (DSA) is an australian indie pop band from Sidney.
 With influences from the 60s and the Madchester scene, the band has a well defined sound and are ready to release their first studio album.

 Year of Foundation & Band Members

 - Nic Mckenzie – Vocals

 - Nick Weaver – Bass

 - Tim Chamberlain – Guitar

 Zombies, Portishead, Stone Roses, AIR, The Beatles.

 Led by vocalist Nic McKenzie and bassist Nick Weaver, the band combine their love of 60’s beat, surf and psychedelic rock with 80’s new wave, ‘Madchester’ and trip hop.